-- 1) Wash hands with soap and water before and after handling the medical device. - 2) Discard all single use accessories from the device.

-- 3) Clean and disinfect the device following manufacturer instructions. - 4) Store the device following instructions from the medication form.
+- 1) Wash hands with soap and water before and after handling the medical device. - 2) Discard all single use accessories from the device. - 3) Clean and disinfect the device following manufacturer instructions. - 4) Store the device following the instructions on the medication form.